 Use as a reward in therapy

-Let’s not forget that fake snow (especially for those who grew up in Florida and never got to experience the real-deal), is a fun novelty item!
+Fake snow is a fun novelty item (especially for those who grew up in Florida and never got to experience the real deal)!
 Use it as a reinforcer or incentive at the conclusion of a session.
 It rarely disappoints!

-There you have it!
-Links where you can purchase fake snow, how to make your own, and ways to use it.
+If you do this - we hope it's a blast!
 We always like to remind our readers that while we tend to describe therapy uses for most of our materials, they can also be used at home!

 This post contains some affiliate links and we may be (slightly) compensated if you use them, but all opinions are our own.
 We appreciate the support!